-Extension Necessity Criticality Description Certificate Policies Required FALSE It asserts the policy identifier.
-The policy qualifier field of this extension may be used to mark the published URL of this CPS as needed.
-CRL Distribution Points Required FALSE The HTTP URL of CRLs announced by CAs Authority Information Access Required FALSE Two items included in this extension field: The URL of OCSP services provided by CAs The URL to download the certificate of CAs Basic Constraints Optional FALSE Subject Type=EE Path Length Constraint= None.
-Key Usage Required TRUE The content in this extension must be digitalSignature and/or nonrepudiation, and dataEncipherment and/or keyEncipherment may be present.
-Others can not be present.
-Extended Key Usage Required FALSE The value id-kp-emailProtection must be present.
-The value listed below must not be present. id-kp-serverAuth id-kp-codeSigning id-kp-timeStamping anyExtendedKeyUsage
+Extension Necessity Criticality Description Certificate Policies Required FALSE The policy qualifier field in this extension may be used as needed.
+When using this field, it may contain a CPS pointer qualifier that points to this CPS.
+CRL Distribution Points Required FALSE The HTTP URL of the subordinate CA's

+Extension Necessity Criticality Description CRL service.
+Authority Information Access Required FALSE Two items of information included in this extension: The HTTP URL of the subordinate CA's OCSP responder.
+The HTTP URL of the subordinate CA's certificate.
+Basic Constraints Optional FALSE Subject Type=EE Path Length Constraint= None Key Usage Required TRUE Bit positions for digitalSignature and/or nonRepudiation must be set, and the dataEncipherment and/or keyEncipherment may be set.
+Other bits must not be set.
+Extended Key Usage Required FALSE ➤ The value id-kp-emailProtection must be present. ➤ The value listed below must not be present. ✓ id-kp-serverAuth ✓ id-kp-codeSigning ✓ id-kp-timeStamping ✓ anyExtendedKeyUsage